Tony Martin (politician): Federal politics

-Shortly after his provincial loss, Martin was nominated as the federal NDP's candidate for the general election of 2004.
+Shortly after his provincial defeat, Martin was nominated as the federal NDP's candidate for the general election of 2004.

 Sault Ste.
 Marie's vulnerable industrial economy and strong union base and the NDP's populist strength in Northern Ontario made the riding a prime target for the party.
 Martin won by almost 1,000 votes, once again defeating incumbent Liberal Carmen Provenzano, who had taken the seat in the 1997 election.
 Martin was re-elected in the 2006 campaign, as the NDP increased its representation from 19 seats to 29.
+Martin won his third term federally in the 2008 snap election as the NDP won 37 seats.

-In the NDP's shadow cabinet, Martin was critic for Social Policy, Childcare, Human Resources and Skills Development and the FedNor agency.
-Martin was defeated by Conservative candidate Bryan Hayes in the 2011 federal election.
+In the NDP's shadow cabinets under the leadership of Jack Layton, Martin served as critic for Social Policy, Childcare, Human Resources and Skills Development, and the FedNor agency.
+Martin lost his seat to challenger Bryan Hayes of the Conservative Party of Canada in the 2011 federal election.